Lachi90/ngrx-training/README.md

  | |\  | |__| | | \ \  / . \     | |  | | \ \  / ____ \ _| |_| |\  |_| |_| |\  | |__| |
  |_| \_|\_____|_|  \_\/_/ \_\    |_|  |_|  \_\/_/    \_\_____|_| \_|_____|_| \_|\_____|
 </pre>
+# Purpose
+This repository contains a simple example on how to use `ngrx` in Angular.</br>
+As example is a list of books, which are retrieved from an API and can be added to a collection, and removed as well.

 # Sources
 https://ngrx.io/</br>
 https://www.angulararchitects.io/aktuelles/reaktives-state-management-mit-ngrx-redux/</br>
 https://blog.logrocket.com/angular-state-management-made-simple-with-ngrx/

+# Step by step tutorial
+TODO

 # Run
 ## Live Demo